-The STAREL and STAR Reading and Mathematics assessment results will be used by teachers to determine necessary classroom instruction in each of the areas assessed.
+STAR Early Literacy (STAREL)/STAR360 Reading and STAR360 Mathematics will be administered in K-8 grades as Universal Screeners Assessment results will be used by teachers to determine necessary classroom instruction in areas assessed.

 ALABAMA READING INITIATIVE

 The Alabama Reading Initiative (ARI) is a statewide initiative managed by the Alabama State Department of Education.
 The goal of ARI is to significantly improve reading instruction and ultimately achieve 100% literacy among public school students.
 The Alabama Reading Initiative provides teachers with training to help them teach in proven and effective ways.